HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/dataextraction.md

 #### DisplayItems

 DisplayItems are text which are shown to the user filling out the form.
-These elements do not need to be repsented within FHIR.
+These elements do not need to be represented within FHIR.

 #### Untitled Questions